ammarelriyali/RepoRadar/README.md

 [![Alamofire](https://img.shields.io/badge/Alamofire-latest-blue)](https://github.com/onevcat/Alamofire)

 Welcome to the RepoRader iOS project repository!
-This README provides an overview of the project structure, architecture, dependencies, common components, branching strategy, and other important information.
+This README provides an overview of the project structure, architecture, dependencies, common components and other important information.

 ## Table of Contents